'She went blue and shook from head to toe'

 With the help of doctors and researchers from all over the world, Dr Thomas and his colleague, Professor Robert Harvey from UCL's School of Pharmacy in London, believe they can find more changes in genes that cause startle disease.

 "We want to look at the unresolved cases and do genome sequencing to find out the causes in the remaining patients," says Prof Harvey.

-"We want to try to resolve it in its entirety."'Tense up'
+"We want to try to resolve it in its entirety."

 Doctors rarely see a baby with hyperekplexia or they often misdiagnose it as epilepsy - and that is part of the reason some children go undiagnosed.